U.S. regulators seek public views on self-driving trucks and trains

 WASHINGTON (Reuters) - U.S. Transportation Secretary Elaine Chao said on Thursday that regulators will seek public input on rules for self-driving commercial vehicles and trains, as the administration grapples with how to regulate their expected future use.

-At a speech in Washington, Chao said the Federal Motor Carrier Safety Administration was asking for public comment on regulations that need revising or eliminating to “facilitate the safe introduction of automated technology on commercial motor vehicles” like large trucks.
+At a speech in Washington, Chao said the Federal Motor Carrier Safety Administration was asking for public comment on regulations that need revising or eliminating to“facilitate the safe introduction of automated technology on commercial motor vehicles” like large trucks.

-In addition, the Federal Railroad Administration “is requesting information and comment on the future of automation in the railroad industry.”
+In addition, the Federal Railroad Administration“is requesting information and comment on the future of automation in the railroad industry.”

 Officials are also weighing how self-driving vehicles will impact ports and other transportation issues.